the “Wordsmith Interview”

 A profound love of literature weaves through The Archivist as its characters search for answers through poetry and ideas, but an even more compelling undercurrent reaffirms the importance of human connections.
 Though he had failed as an ally in his wife’s troubled journey, the archivist finds redemption in being able to offer another seeker the Ariadne’s thread to return from her labyrinth of pain.
 He gives her the story that will help her to heal.
 In The Archivist, Martha Cooley gives me a story I needed as well.

-Dina Towbin & Associates is a virtual marketing consulting firm that helps clients reach their marketing goals.
+Dina Towbin & Associates is a virtual marketing consulting firm that helps clients reach their business goals.

 Where passion and innovation meet